 There’s always something we can do to help those in need.
 Throughout the four counties we serve in East Kentucky (Breathitt, Knott, Leslie, and Perry – all deemed “persistent poverty” counties by the USDA), HDA carpenters build new, affordable homes for low-income families in need of housing and complete home repairs & rehabs for homeowners who need to make their homes better places to live.
 This work is made possible by our generous funders, donors, and supporters.

 We’re also incredibly grateful for the labor of volunteers from right here in the mountains of East Kentucky and from all over the country, who help us get as much work done as possible.
 Volunteers are always in great need – not only because volunteers help us build and repair more homes than we can on our own, but also because volunteer labor helps us cut back on the costs of labor, making our homes and home repairs even more affordable for those in need in Appalachian East Kentucky.

 These special events are made possible through the generosity of our funders and donors.
 If you'd like to be a part of these events and directly help low-income East Kentucky families in need, make a gift today and join us on the journey to serving our next 1,000 families!Donate Now

-HDA offers unique sponsorship opportunities to local businesses, churches, groups, and individuals to give larger gifts to these build events and have their names recognized on-site, in HDA publications, and in the media.
-To find out more, please contact us!Request More Information
+HDA offers mutually beneficial sponsorship opportunities to foundations, local businesses, civic groups, and individuals.
+By making larger donations in support of these special events, sponsors have their names recognized on-site, in our publications, and in the local media!More Info

 Jane Rose Britton, Volunteer & Community Coordinator